perpetual-education-personal/order-of-importance/README.md

 If you don't have an account on StackOverflow and Discord - and you aren't answering questions on there for practice, you are missing out on a lot of learning and you aren't building any history for recruiter to see your activity.
 Being able to answer questions will do wonders for your confidence and will help solidify your knowledge.

 - [ ] Done [link to proof](https://peprojects.dev)

+### GitHub

+Throughout this hole period - you'd also be learning how to make pull requests via group work on the alpha-net.
+This way - you can learn how to contribute to open source, learn those manners, how to deal with merge conflicts, and branches and all that Jazz.
+If you're doing well with that... then you might get to setup your GitHub with DeployBot to _deploy_ automatically.

+- [ ] Done (proof would be in your GitHub user profile)